mhomola/CoCoSci/README.md

 # Pedestrian Goal Inference for Autonomous Vehicles

 ## Overview
-This project implements a Bayesian inverse planning model to infer pedestrian goals and make autonomous vehicle decisions in an urban environment.
+This 9.660 project implements a Bayesian inverse planning model to infer pedestrian goals and make autonomous vehicle decisions in an urban environment.
 The model observes partial pedestrian trajectories and infers the probability distribution over possible destinations, considering physical constraints like obstacles and the road layout.

 ## Method

 ### Grid World Environment
-- 7x7 grid world with three possible destinations: Arena, Bank, and Cafe
-- Road runs horizontally through the middle (y=3)
-- Contains obstacles that pedestrians must avoid
-- Car travels along the road and must decide whether to slow down based on pedestrian behavior
+7x7 grid world with three possible destinations: Arena, Bank, and Cafe; road runs horizontally through the middle; contains obstacles that pedestrians must avoid; car travels along the road and must decide whether to slow down based on pedestrian behavior

 ### Bayesian Inference Model